 - In the Literature course, the focus is directed towards developing an understanding of the techniques involved in literary criticism and promoting the ability to form independent literary judgments.

 - The focus of the Language and Literature course is directed towards developing and understanding the constructed nature of meanings generated by language and the function of context in this process.

-For other languages such as French, Spanish, Dutch, Chinese we only offer the Language and Literature course.
+For other languages, such as Chinese, Dutch, French, Russian, or Spanish, we only offer the Language and Literature course.

 NOTE: Taking two studies in language and literature subjects in different languages is one way of obtaining a bilingual IB diploma.